Seeds of Change

 How does studying archeology apply to Illinois Learning Standards?

 Archeology is inherently interdisciplinary.
 Archeologists use a multitude of methods, theories, and applications from the earth, environmental, and life sciences to form interpretations about people who lived thousands of years ago.
 This program will teach students how to apply concepts that archeologists use to understand how people domesticated plants and the consequences of plant domestication.
-How people domesticated plants has been a central question to archeologists working in the Great Rivers Region.
-Around 6,000 years ago, the people who made their home here began manipulating native plants by selecting certain traits over others.
-Archeologists believe that through this process, the people once living in this region domesticated plants.
+Around 6,000 years ago, the people who made their home in this region began manipulating native plants by collecting, storing, and planting seeds.
+Archeologists know that through this process, the people once living in this region domesticated plants.
 In fact, the Great Rivers Region is one of 10 global centers of native plant domestication and the emergence of agriculture, making this region ideal for archeologists to study plant domestication.

 What are the intended outcomes of this program?